taichi/grunt-istanbul/README.md

 ```

-If you want to specify a current working directory, you can use the 'cwd' option :
+If you want to specify a current working directory, you can specify a path the cwd `options` :

 ```javascript
 // in Gruntfile.js